davidguttman/authentic/README.md

 * Easily protect access to your microservice by decrypting a user's authentication token.
 * Help make requests from the browser to `authentic-server` for sign up/confirm/login/password reset, as well as automatically including the authentication token in requests to your microservices.

+There's also a more full [introduction to Authentic](http://dry.ly/authentic).

 ## Example ##

 Let's pretend you work at ScaleHaus (Uber meets Airbnb for lizards).
 You have a web app at `admin.scalehaus.io` (client-side SPA) that is an interface to various microservices (like `reporting.scalehaus.io`).
 You want to make sure that only employees with a `@scalehaus.io` email address have access to your app and microservices.
 Here's how you can do it: